 Submitted or in preparation

-Book chapter: ‘Writing home from China: Charles Allen’s transnational childhood’, in Paul Arthur (ed.), Australian Identity and Culture: Transnational Perspectives in Life Writing (under contract with Anthem Press—Australian Humanities Research Series, accepted January 2012; invited contribution).
+Book chapter: ‘Writing home from China: Charles Allen’s transnational childhood’, in Paul Arthur (ed.), Migrant Lives: Australian Culture, Society and Identity, Anthem Press, forthcoming October 2017.

 Book chapter (with Tim Sherratt): ‘The people inside’, in Kevin Kee (ed.), Seeing the Past: Augmented Reality and Computer Vision in History (manuscript under consideration; invited contribution).

 Book chapter: ‘Example or exception?
-Ham Hop and the Poon Gooey case’, in Julia Martínez and Kate Bagnall (eds), Mobile Chinese Women in Australia and the Asia-Pacific (manuscript in preparation).
+Ham Hop and the Poon Gooey case’, in Kate Bagnall and Julia Martínez (eds), Locating Chinese Women: Historical Mobility Between China and Australia (manuscript in preparation).